IenDonshin/LEVIATHAN_JP/README.md

 This is an otree project for the public goods game with punishment.
 There are three treatments in this experiment:

-1.fixed: The participant's power to punish is fixed.
+1.fixed: Participants' power to punish is fixed.

 2.transfer_free: Participants can transfer their power to punish to others at no cost.